 The dermis is the second layer of the skin.
-It is comprised of collagen, elastic tissue and reticular fibers.
+It is comprised of collagen, elastic tissue and reticular fibres.
 Like the epidermis, the dermis also has two levels: the papillary layer and the reticular layer.
-These components give the skin its strength and laxity.
+These components give the skin its strength and looseness.
 The dermis is generally 2-3 millimeters thick and contains many important structures like hair follicles and oil glands.

 The sebaceous gland is a very unique structure within the hair follicle.
 It produces sebum, which acts as a natural conditioner for our hair and scalp.

 The dermal papilla directs the embryonic generation of the hair follicle.
-The DP is essential for hair follicle development and cycling.
+The dermal papilla is essential for hair follicle development and cycling.
 For this reason, many new therapies are being targeted to harness the regenerative power of the dermal papilla.

 The bulb exists at the lower portion of the hair follicle.
 It surrounds the dermal papilla and contains many inner matrix cells.
 These inner matrix cells are responsible for the formation of hair shafts.
 They differentiate themselves into distinct layers as they reach the upper part of the bulb.